dalimeeting/stub/doc/venue.md

   - YYYY-MM-DD
   - YYYY-MM-DD
 ```
+Include in this list each day that the conference will run.
+They will be used later for generating the [schedule](./schedule.md).

 Note the use of the [ISO standard in date writing](https://en.wikipedia.org/wiki/ISO_8601), being an international conference we use international dates.
 All dates should be written in full, or using ISO standards.
 The remote theme takes care of this mostly for you.